 Moving to a new culture and also a new language will give you another perspective, other filters to see the world but also will change your personality.
 If you have lived abroad and spoken another language, have you ever felt different?
 More or less introverted, more or less stressed, or straight to the point?
 If you speak more than one foreign language, do you associate each language to a specific context (work, romantic or family communication, arguments)?
 If you could, would you switch from one language to another depending on the context?

-When speaking another language than French, I often have the sensation to be a different person.
-I also have fewer filters as I feel I have more distance with what I say in a foreign language.
-Nairan Ramírez-Esparza, an assistant professor of the University of Connecticut in the USA, shows in her research that bilinguals express different personalities when they speak in a different language.
+When speaking another language other than French, I often have the sensation of being a different person.
+I also have fewer filters as I feel I have more distance from what I say in a foreign language.
+Nairan Ramírez-Esparza, an assistant professor at the University of Connecticut in the USA, shows in her research that bilinguals express different personalities when they speak in a different language.
 She also explains that the language is deeply intricate with the culture.
 And when a person speaks a language, he or she integrates some traits of its culture.
 The Czech proverb may, therefore, be true!

 Expatriating made me reflect on my own culture

 When, daily, I’m confronted with a different way of communicating, thinking, seeing the world, acting, it makes me question what I thought was the norm.
 It makes me question my own culture.
 It goes from little daily things like having only sweet food for breakfast to deeper cultural elements such as the French way of implementing secularism or my role as a woman in society.